pottendo/pottendo-SK64-network/README_network.md

 If you use the WLAN kernel, you have to check if you have a folder `wlan` on your SD card containing the Raspberry Pi firmware files for WLAN networking.

 You also have to edit the file `wlan/wpa_supplicant.conf` and add SSID and passphrase in cleartext.
+Edit the two values for `ssid` and `psk`:

+	network={
+		ssid="my-ssid"
+		psk="my-password"
+		proto=WPA2
+		key_mgmt=WPA-PSK
+	}

 For security and privacy reasons, you should not share this file with anybody and it is recommended that you use a "playground WLAN" (a separate WLAN access point to your normal one which may have restricted rights or may have a disposable/easily changeable passphrase).

 ### Configuration parameters